Discover the seaside Mossel Bay and its surroundings (Part 2)

 These towns are quite close to one another and rather pristine in nature if you get off the N2 Highway.
 You’ll never guess what’s to discover if you simply get off the beaten road.
 Friemersheim is a small agricultural community founded by a German missionary in the early nineteenth century.
 The first sighting you see is the Friemersheim church built in 1870.

 Never heard of the Fragrance Route?
 Neither have I so imagine our excitement to experience it.
 This 36 km trip from Groot Brak along the road leading to Friemersheim can be customized based on your liking.
 Chat to Sharon Grundvig or Marianne Alberts, our amazing tour guides for more.
 Our route started like this:

 Cecile might be an old woman but she’s certainly wise when it comes to herbs.
 Her entire property is filled with as many as 25 planted herb species and calmly points out she’s not a herb fanatic.
 Showcasing a few bouquets of various herbs put together, my favourite has to be the Badbossi and the aroma fills the air.
 She then makes her own herbal tea infused with 7 different types of flavours and it’s served hot.

 Stop 2: Understand our National flower at the Protea Farm

 With Proteas being our National flower, it’s certainly an experience understanding the process it takes to grow, process and export these precious flowers.
-Andine and Dawid gives you a tour on the entire structure from cutting, being placed on the conveyor belt for sorting to packing for exporting.
+Andine and Dawid give you a tour on the entire structure from cutting, being placed on the conveyor belt for sorting to packing for export.
 Did you know that each exported country has a different measurement of the stem being de-leafed?

 They grow over 25 different Proteas on the farm; many of which grow according to season.
 What’s amazing about the farm is that they have a nursery where they regrow the stems for the next cycle.
 Take a walk around the farm and be absolutely amazed by these blossoms.